byu-oit/UAPI-Specification/University API Specification.md

 ### 3.3 Representing a Collection of Resources

-If a UAPI resource (top level or sub-resource) is accessed with no identifier or via a filter (see [filters](#filters) a collection of individual resource representations is returned.
+If a UAPI resource (top level or sub-resource) is accessed with no identifier or via a filter (see [7.0 Filters](#70-filters) a collection of individual resource representations is returned.
 This collection will have its own set of links and metadata with values that pertain to the collection.
-The individual resource representations as defined in [3.1](#3.1) are returned in a JSON array named `values`.
+The individual resource representations as defined in [3.1 Resource Representation](#31-resource-representation) are returned in a JSON array named `values`.

 #### 3.3.1 Collection Links

-The links object for a collection will contain [HATEOAS](#hateoas) links related to processing the collection.
+The links object for a collection will contain [HATEOAS](#40-hateoas) links related to processing the collection.
 They may include links for paging, etc.

 #### 3.3.2 Collection Metadata

 The metadata associated with collections includes data about the collection that has been returned.

-Metadata related to [field_sets](#field_sets) and [contexts](#contexts) along with any custom metadata about the resource collection may also be included.
+Metadata related to [field_sets](#51-field_sets) and [contexts](#52-contexts) along with any custom metadata about the resource collection may also be included.

 |Property|Required|Description
 |-----|-----|-----